 El Zhangjiajie Crystal Bridge It is about 40 minutes from Wulingyuan.
 To get to the famous Glass Bridge in Zhangjiajie we used Didi, it cost us only 35 yuan!
 This is 5 euros.
 The exit from the park is different from the entrance, since the boat travels through a large part of the canyon.
 As soon as you leave, the taxi drivers will approach you, we negotiated with one because we already had the one-way price as a reference.
 If you don't feel like negotiating, ignore them and book a Didi (Uber) from Alipay.

-As we mentioned in each Zhangjiajie tourist attraction to see, We recommend taking the city of Wulingyuan as a base camp to visit the Zhangjiajie National Park and the Crystal Bridge.
-To visit Tianmen Mountain, it is best to stay in the city.
-It is sure to be good for you to combine the visit with the day you arrive or leave Zhangjiajie.
+As we discussed in each tourist attraction in Zhangjiajie, We recommend taking the city of Wulingyuan as a base camp to visit the Zhangjiajie National Park and the Crystal Bridge.
+To visit Tianmen Mountain, it's much better to stay in Zhangjiajie city.
+This will definitely make it easier to combine the visit with your arrival or departure day in the region.

-- Recommended hotel in central Zhangjiajie: Zhangjiajie Hero Boutique Hotel, it is newly renovated and just 5 minutes walk from the cable car that takes you to Tianmen Mountain
+- Recommended hotel in central Zhangjiajie: Zhangjiajie Hero Boutique HotelIt's newly renovated and just a 5-minute walk from the cable car that takes you to Tianmen Mountain.

 - Recommended hotel in Wulingyuan: Yoba Boutique Hotel, just a 5-minute walk from the access to Zhangjiajie National Park and the park's ticket sales area.